wicast/BG3AutoWares/README.md

 **WARNING!!!!
 This is a beta version, please make backups for your saves.**

 # BG3 Auto Wares
 Automatically set junks to wares on your choice!
+This mod aims to recreate the original game experience with set wares automatically.

 # Install
 Download the pak from [release](https://www.nexusmods.com/baldursgate3/mods/14389), and put the pak into the the mod folder(manually or via mod manager).